 Do you need good credit to lease a car?

-Alternatively, further clarification about your financial status may be requested to offer more assurance that payments will not be missed.
+Not necessarily.
+We work with specialist funders to help drivers with bad credit, so you might not get turned down based on your credit rating.
+However, further clarification about your financial status may be requested to offer more assurance that payments will not be missed.

 Why is a car lease credit check needed?

 Leasing a car is a form of credit, as the driver is being entrusted with a vehicle worth thousands of pounds, while only being required to pay a fraction of its worth on a monthly basis.

 Credit companies view a lease deal in a similar way to a loan.
 However, rather than the loan amount being the same as the value of the car, it will be equivalent to the total amount of payments.

 Performing a car lease credit check is one of the ways that a finance company can determine if you are financially stable enough to be able to pay the monthly instalments.

 What will finance companies see on my credit report?